-This is an airy, silky coconut semifreddo topped with toasted coconut flakes and fresh mango.
+This is an airy, silky, creamy coconut mango semifreddo topped with toasted coconut flakes and fresh mango.
 Learn how to make this elegant, tropical summer dessert.

 Semifreddo is an Italian frozen dessert often compared to ice cream, but it’s best described as a frozen mousse.
 It’s light and airy, yet incredibly rich and creamy.
-It’s also important to note it’s not a shortcut to making ice cream.
+Sadly, it is not a shortcut to making ice cream.

-A true semifreddo is a little bit involved— it requires whipping cream, making a zabaglione sauce (a custard) and whipping egg whites and sugar to a shiny meringue.
-Everything is folded together, poured into a plastic lined loaf pan and frozen.
+A true semifreddo is a little bit involved.
+You have to make a whipped cream, a zabaglione sauce (sans the wine) and a shiny meringue from whipped egg whites and sugar.
+Then you fold everything together, pour it into a plastic lined loaf pan and freeze it until firm.

-The clear advantage to a semifreddo is it’s a homemade ice cream, with a luscious creamy texture, that can be made without an ice cream maker!
-It is also a touch more upscale than ice cream and is an elegant dessert option for a dinner party.
+The clear advantage to a semifreddo is that it’s a homemade ice cream, with a luscious creamy texture, that can be made without an ice cream maker!
+In addition, it’s a touch more upscale than ice cream and is an elegant dessert option for a dinner party.

-Once fully frozen, the semifreddo is sliced and can be topped with your choice of fresh fruit— I kept it simple with fresh mangoes and toasted coconut flakes, but fresh passionfruit, lychees, papaya, kiwi, and pineapple would all be mouthwatering additions to this summer semifreddo.
+Once fully frozen, you can slice the mango semifreddo and top it with your choice of fresh fruit.
+I kept it simple with fresh mangoes and toasted coconut flakes, but fresh passionfruit, lychee, papaya, kiwi, and pineapple would all be mouthwatering additions to this summer semifreddo.

 coconut mango semifreddo